The Science of Strength Training: What Really Works

 Practical Applications

-Based on current research, here are some takeaways for effective programming:
+Based on the current scientific literature, here are some evidence-based recommendations for effective strength training:

-- Base your program on compound lifts (squats, deadlifts, bench press, rows)
+- Perform compound exercises (squats, deadlifts, bench press, rows) as the foundation of your program

 - Train each muscle group 2-3 times per week

-- Allow 48–72 hours of recovery between sessions for the same muscle group
+- Ensure adequate recovery between training sessions (48-72 hours for the same muscle group)

-- Periodize your training to avoid stagnation and overtraining
+- Periodize your training to prevent plateaus and overtraining